maxburkhardt/midnight-net/README.md

 Second, create credentials in `credentials/` as per the sample files.
-For each sample file, you will need to create a real version without the `.sample` prefix.
+For each sample file, you will need to create a real version without the `.sample` suffix.
 For instance, you will need to create an `aws-credentials` file with actual, working AWS credentials.

 Then, run the following sequence of commands: